 Finally, a bird so common we tend to never give it a second glance: the American robin.
 Take a few minutes to listen, and you’ll see it shares the musical talents of its thrush family.
 Wake up early to listen for a robin bird call.

 An unstoppable waterfall of notes spills from the throat of the tiny, indefatigable house wren, one of our most beloved backyard birds.
-Put up a birdhouse with a 1-1/8-inch entrance, and you have a good chance of welcoming a whole family.
+Put up a birdhouse with a 1-1/8-inch entrance, and you have a good chance of welcoming a whole family (including baby wrens!).
 The house wren is the virtuoso, but all wrens have voices that will perk your ears up.
 Learn what a Carolina wren call sounds like.

 Every one of our native sparrows (more than two dozen species) has a song, and many are sweet and melodic.
 Listen for the common, brown-streaked song sparrow, which begins singing in late winter.
 House finches are among the earliest singers, beginning their complicated warbling not long after the turn of the year.
 These species prefer seeds, so stock up on white proso millet for sparrows, sunflower seeds for finches and nyjer for a treat.

 The most familiar grosbeak is one we don’t usually think of, although its heavy bill says otherwise.
 It’s the Northern cardinal, one of our most abundant and beautiful backyard singers.
 Learn what a cardinal’s call sounds like.

 Seeing—or hearing—a tanager is usually a red-letter day because these birds aren’t nearly as abundant as other songbirds.
 Still, keep your ears open for their long, robinlike songs, especially during spring migration, when they may stop off in any backyard.
 Some tanager songs have a hoarse quality, suggesting “a robin with a sore throat.”

 Attract More Songbirds to Your Backyard

 Insects and fruit are the natural menu for most of our finest songsters, including thrushes, orioles, tanagers, mimic thrushes and many grosbeaks.
-The more trees, shrubs and other plants in your yard, the more of these birds you’re likely to hear as they forage for insects and other natural food.
+The more trees, shrubs and other native plants in your yard, the more of these birds you’re likely to hear as they forage for insects and other natural food.